 - Go left, my tip, through Peïra-Cava and then, at Baisse de la Cabanette, descend to Lucéram.
 The route allows you to take a descent with an ingenious set of hairpins that stick out like military epaulettes on the shoulder of the mountain.

-History: the area has seen plenty of fighting and has alternated between French and “Italian” territory over the last few hundred years, or at least the Kingdoms of Sardinia and Piedmont.
+History: the area has seen plenty of fighting and has alternated between French and Italian territory over the last few hundred years, or at least the Kingdoms of Sardinia and Piedmont as proxies for what we know as Italy today.
 This explains the Italian-sounding “Turini” name.

 Travel and Access: Nice is well-connected by road and rail and the airport has many connecting flights and from there it’s a ride over the hills to Sospel, you can drive or even get the train too.
 The coast can make a good base for a week’s cycling.
 Avoid July and August when many come for the holidays, the roads are choked by tourists although heading to the hills is to escape to another world.

 Tip: The coast is famous for good weather and the mountains inland share a lot of this but the temperature drops with altitude and distance from the sea.
 It’s easy to start a ride at sea level in the sunshine and then get caught out in the clouds at 1,500m.